 This palace has been the official home of the Archbishop of Canterbury since the 13th century.
-Its Tudor gateway dates from 1495 and the Great Hall from 1660.
-The hall is 93 ft long and has a fine hammerbeam roof.
+Its Tudor gateway dates from 1495 and the Great Hall (circa 1660), with a very fine hammer beam roof.
 The much restored chapel dates from around 1230 and features modern stained glass by Powell and Edwards.
 The crypt under the chapel, built around 1200, has Purbeck marble pillars.

-Housed in a former 19th century church, the museum commemorates father and son, John Tradescant, both gardeners to Charles l.
-A small 17th century garden, featuring plants brought to Britain by the Tradescant family from their world travels, is behind the church.
+Housed in a former 19th century church, the museum commemorates father and son, John Trade scant (both gardeners to Charles l).
+A small 17th century garden, featuring plants brought to Britain by the Tradescant family from their world travels lies behind the church.
 Specimens include yuccas, lilacs and honeysuckle.
 An interesting collection of Victorian gardening tools is also on display.
 Graves of the two Tradescants and one of Captain Bligh (of mutiny on the Bounty fame) lie in the nearby churchyard.

 Opening times: Tue-Sun, 10.30am to 5pm (closed Xmas) - Admission Charge

 Location: Lambeth Palace Rd, London, SE1 7LB - Tel: 0207401 8865 - Website

 The headquarters of the famous Surrey County Cricket Club since 1848.
 It was the scene of the first ever cricket Test Match between England and Australia in 1880.
 Regular ground tours are available on Saturday's at 11am (non-match days only), see website for details.